2026 Membership – Opens 1st November

 In conjunction with the main June event, we also produce the popular printed SOS Artist Directory and a digital App, updated annually, both of which have now become really useful, year-round resources for art enthusiasts across the county and beyond.

-All members have their own profile page on this website, which they can manage directly, with a portfolio of up to 20 images and as much information as they would like to share.
-We also encourage members to post their own events, workshops, courses and classes on this site, which can then be shared on our social media feeds or to our mailing list of over 700 subscribers.
+We also encourage members to promote their own events, workshops, courses and classes on this site, which can then be shared on our social media feeds or to our mailing list of over 700 subscribers.

 June Suffolk Open Studios main event

-Artists choose which weekends in June they wish to open (if any).
+Artists may choose which weekends in June they wish to open (if any).
 ‘Opening’ members commit to opening their spaces for at least one weekend in June (Saturday and Sunday, 11am-5pm, to ensure consistency for visitors).
 We strongly encourage artists to open on one or both of the first two weekends if they can, as these always tend to be by far the busiest, although artists are free to open later in the month – or all month if they wish!

 Responsibilities

-The Application Process
+The Application Process (new members only)

 Click HERE for more information on completing the application form.
 Even though it is tempting to dive straight in, we strongly suggest that you read this guidance carefully – experience tells us that ultimately, it will save you time.